-Both "I Need You" and "You Like Me Too Much" were offered as contenders to be included in their second motion picture, but director Richard Lester chose only one, which was "I Need You."
-That being the case, "You Like Me Too Much" was left on the back-burner with the intention of including it on side two of the British soundtrack album.
+Both "I Need You" and "You Like Me Too Much" were offered for inclusion in their second motion picture, but director Richard Lester chose only one, which was "I Need You."
+That being the case, "You Like Me Too Much" was left on the back burner with the intention of including it on side two of the British soundtrack album.
 Before that happened, though, Capitol Records in the US wanted more songs to fill a proposed album they were planning on releasing that they eventually called "Beatles VI."
-Since EMI knew "You Like Me Too Much" wouldn't be in the film, they sent a copy of both the stereo and mono mix of the song to Capitol.
+Since EMI knew "You Like Me Too Much" wouldn't be in the film, they sent copies of both the stereo and mono mixes of the song to Capitol.
 Therefore, American audiences were privileged to be the first to hear this rollicking George Harrison composition.

 George's 1979 book "I Me Mine" turned out to be a very informative account of his songwriting throughout the years.
 Unfortunately, he decided not to discuss the song "You Like Me Too Much" at all, presumably because he felt there wasn't much to say (or he just couldn't remember).